mdaley/pin_gen_udf/README.md

 ===========

 A user defined function for generating PINs of between 4 and 24 ASCII characters.
-Each character can have the values 0-9, A-Z excluding A, I, O and U (32 possible values).
-The exclusions help to avoid confusion with numbers and reduce the possibility of certain rude words cropping up.
+Each character can have the values 0-9, A-Z and a-z with the values allowed being specified.

 Compile for OSX or linux using the appropriate script.
 May need tweaking depending on the location of mysql executable and include directories. `mysql_config --cflags` should give you good info about the flags